 De Tour Village is a tiny village located in the state of Michigan.
 With a population of 262 people and just one neighborhood, De Tour Village is the 634th largest community in Michigan.

-De Tour Village is a blue-collar town, with 35.62% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, De Tour Village is a village of managers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in De Tour Village who work in management occupations (23.29%), office and administrative support (8.22%), and teaching (6.85%).
+Unlike some villages, De Tour Village isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in De Tour Village are a mix of both white- and blue-collar jobs.
+Overall, De Tour Village is a village of managers, service providers, and construction workers and builders.
+There are especially a lot of people living in De Tour Village who work in management occupations (34.09%), business and financial occupations (10.23%), and sales jobs (6.82%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, De Tour Village is worth considering.